hoaklee/pcimr_tutorial/README.md

 To implement localization function, I create a package `/pcimr_localization` package, which includes necessary functions of doing localization.

-The node subscribes to 4 publisher and pulishes 3 messages:
+The node subscribes to 4 publishers and pulishes 3 messages:
   - Subscribers:
       - `/map_sub`: OccupancyGrid from `/map`
       - `/sensor_sub`: LaserScan from `/scan`